spencerdavis226/spencerdavis.dev/about.markdown

 ## Who I Am

-I'm Spencer Davis, a full-stack software engineer who transitioned from a career in chemical engineering.
+I'm Spencer Davis - a full-stack software engineer who transitioned from a career in chemical engineering.
 I build web applications that are both user-friendly and robust, and I'm passionate about solving real problems with code.

 ## My Journey